plausible/docs/docs/register-account.md

 ## Set up your account password

-That will take you to the page where you have to set up your account password.
+Clicking on the link in the email will take you to the page where you have to set up your account password.
 Create a secure password using your password manager and click on the "**Set password**" button.

 <img alt="Set up your Plausible Analytics account password" src={useBaseUrl('img/set-password.png')} />